 8.1 Whitley Abbey Primary School is committed to supporting families as soon as a possible problem arises.
 It is more effective to support a family through early help than reacting to a problem later.
 Everyone who comes into contact with children and their families and carers have a role to play in safeguarding children.
 Whitley Abbey Primary School is committed to working closely with its neighbouring family hub to work with families in the community to improve outcomes for children.

-Woodside Family Hub Upper Ride Coventry CV3 3GL 02476978090 WoodSidefamilyHub@coventry.gov.uk Aspire Family Hub Humber Avenue Coventry CV1 2SF 02476978100 AspireFamilyHub@coventry.gov.uk
+Woodsid de Upper Ride 02476978090 WoodSidefamilyHub@coventry.gov.uk Family F Hub Coventry CV3 3GL Aspire Hub Family Humber Avenue Coventry CV1 2SF 02476978100 AspireFamilyHub@coventry.gov.uk